| Intro | Why this page? | What is Trinitarian theology? |

 Michael Morrison

-- Sabbath, Circumcision and Tithing; Amazon
+- Sabbath, Circumcision and Tithing; Amazon and online (pdf, free).

-(pdf, free). - Who Needs a New Covenant?
+- Who Needs a New Covenant?
 The Rhetorical Function of the Covenant Motif in the Argument of Hebrews

 - GCI videos: